 An ulnar collateral ligament (UCL) tear is an elbow injury prevalent among baseball pitchers and athletes who throw.
 The team at Elite Sports Medicine + Orthopedics provides UCL tear treatment for adolescents and adults at four locations in Nashville and one in Franklin, Tennessee.
-For the advanced treatment of a UCL tear, including Tommy John surgery, call the nearest office or book an appointment online today.
+For advanced treatment of UCL tears, call the nearest office or book an appointment online today.

 The ulnar collateral ligament (UCL) attaches your upper arm bone to the ulna, one of the bones in your forearm.
 The UCL supports your elbow and helps you perform certain motions, like throwing a baseball.